 The Glass Menagerie is arguably the most symbolic and deep plays ever written.
 The Glass Menagerie isn’t just a story of Laura’s disability, it has a deeper meaning behind it, and it can be easily overlooked by mediocre minds.
 Although the story revolves around the Wingfield family, Tennessee Williams throws in symbolism that corresponds with his childhood.
 In a way, he found closure for the loss of his sister Rose through writing The Glass Menagerie.
 One of the symbols is the play that holds a different meaning for each of the characters is the fire escape.
 As the play evolves the fire escape brings out Laura’s, Tom’s, and Amanda’s true desires.

-Escapism in “The Glass Menagerie.”
-In “The Glass Menagerie,” Tennessee Williams presents four characters that choose to avoid reality rather than facing is.
-Amanda lives her life through her children’s and clings to her past.
-Tom constantly spends his nights at movie theatres and dreams of joining the merchant seamen and someday becoming a published poet.
-Laura uses her collection of glass ornaments and victola to help sustain her world of fantasy.
-Finally, Jim is only able to find relief in his praised old memories.
-Amanda, Tom, Laura, and Jim attempt to escape from the real world through their dreams of a fantasy life they desire.
+In Tennessee Williams, “The Glass Menagerie” all four characters consist in avoiding reality more than facing it, Amanda, Laura, Tom, and Jim.
+Amanda lives her life through her children 's and clings to her past.
+Tom constantly stays in movie theatres and into his dream of joining the merchant seamen and someday becoming a published poet.
+Laura resorts to her victrolla and collection of glass ornaments to help sustain her world of fantasy.
+Finally, Jim is only able to find some relief in his praised old memories.
+Amanda, Tom, Laura and Jim attempt to escape from the real world through their dreams of a fantasy life they desire.

 In terms of Laura herself, the glass menagerie in the central symbol to the play and represents, not only the different aspects of Laura, that is delicate and fragile, but also how Laura is trapped within a cabinet - within the fantasy world of glass figures.
 This links into the phrase ‘left on the shelf’, the idea that Laura, being part of the glass collections, has been left away from leading the normal life of romance which she fantasises about with Jim, showing how she has trapped herself on the shelf by being out of touch with reality, trapped within the cabinet.
 Linking on from the glass figures being symbolic of Laura, the delicacy could be seen as symbolic of her disability, something Laura also believes traps her from being ‘normal’.
 However, this links onto the next aspect of exploring relationships, and in many ways Amanda is responsible for Laura’s belief that her disability entraps her.